iagolemos1/thresholdmodeling/paper.md

 * **Parameter Stability Plot** : Also, it is possible to get the two graphics related to the shape and the modified scale parameters stability plot, as they are defined in [@coles].

 ## Model Fit
-* **Fit the GPD Model** : Fitting a given dataset to a GPD model using the following methods: maximum likelihood, maximum penalized likelihood, moments, unbiased probability weighted moments, biased probability weigthed moments, minimum density power divergence, medians, Pickands’ likelihood moment and maximum goodness-of-fit estimators.
-This function uses the ``POT``[@POT] ``R`` package to compute and show the GPD estimatives.
+* **Fit the GPD Model** : Fitting a given dataset to a GPD model using some methods (see [**Model Fit**](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit))

 ## Model Checking
-* **Probability Density Function** : Plots the theoretical probability density function with the normalized empirical histograms for a given dataset, using the following bin methods: Sturges, Doane, Scott, Freedman-Diaconis Estimator, Stone, Rice or Squared.

-* **Comulative Distribution Function** : Plots the theoretical and empirical CDF with the Dvoretzky–Kiefer–Wolfowitz confidence bands.

-* **Quantile-Quantile and Probability-Probability Plots** : Get QQ and PP plots, comparing the sample and the theoretical values.
+* **Probability Density Function, Comulative Distribution Function, Quantile-Quantile and Probability-Probability Plots** : Plots the theoretical probability density function with the normalized empirical histograms for a given dataset, using some bin methods (see [``gpdpdf``](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit), the heoretical and empirical CDF with the Dvoretzky–Kiefer–Wolfowitz confidence bands and the QQ and PP plots, comparing the sample and the theoretical values.
 The first one uses the Kolmogorov-Smirnov Two Sample test for getting the confidence bands while the second one uses the Dvoretzky–Kiefer–Wolfowitz method.

-* **L-Moments Plots** : Get the L-Moments L-Skewness against L-Kurtosis plot for a given threshold values using the Generalized Pareto parametrization.
+* **L-Moments Plots** : L-Skewness against L-Kurtosis plot for a given threshold values using the Generalized Pareto parametrization.
 As warning, L-Moments plots are really difficult to interpret.
 See [@POT] and [@hosking] for more details.

 ## Model Diagnostics and Return Level Analysis